Lebanese pound: History

-In August 2019, pressure on the fixed exchange rate with the US dollar started, creating a parallel market rate.
-In March 2021, the black market rate in Beirut was LL 10,000 = USD1.00 By July 2021, it was around LL 24,000 to the dollar.
-On 18 March 2023, the value of the Lebanese pound dropped in the black market to LL 111,000 against the US dollar, its lowest value ever.
+In August 2019, due to the increasing supply of Lebanese pounds in the economy, pressure on the fixed exchange rate with the US dollar started, creating a parallel market rate.
+In March 2021, the free market rate in Beirut was LL 10,000 = USD1.00.
+By July 2021, it was around LL 24,000 to the dollar.
+On 18 March 2023, the value of the Lebanese pound dropped in the free market to LL 111,000 against the US dollar, its lowest value ever.

-On 10 May 2021 the Lebanese Central Bank (BDL) announced the launch of the “Sayrafa” platform, an electronic platform intended to record all Lebanese Pounds foreign exchange transactions and identify the exchange rates at any point in time.
-The platform was launched in June 2021, and as of August 2022, the sayrafa exchange rate is around 20% less than the unofficial black market rate.
-From 1 February 2022 the Sayrafa rate became the official US dollar to lira exchange rate for all credit card transactions.
+On 10 May 2021, the Lebanese Central Bank (BDL) announced the launch of the "Sayrafa" platform, an electronic platform intended to record all Lebanese Pounds foreign exchange transactions and identify the exchange rates at any point in time.
+The platform was launched in June 2021 and became the official USD-to-lira exchange rate for all credit card transactions on 1 February 2022.
+In March 2023, the Sayrafa exchange rate became 43% less than the unofficial, free market rate.
+On 19 December 2023, the Sayrafa rate was established from LL 85,500 to LL 89,500 per US dollar.